 This blog is discusses a potential disaster

-awaiting those RVers who have not
+RVers who have not

 taken steps to reduce the risk.